Telltale Games: Restructuring (2017–2018)

 In June 2018, Telltale announced a partnership with Netflix for the streaming service to provide its games to subscribers, with the first planned game being Minecraft: Story Mode.
-Alongside this, Telltale announced that they were working on a yet-untitled game based on Netflix's original property, Stranger Things.
+Alongside this, Telltale announced that it was working on a yet-untitled game based on Netflix's original property, Stranger Things.
 According to Variety, there had been suggestions of teaming with Netflix for collaboration shortly after Stranger Things first aired in mid-2016, but Telltale's management at the time, including Bruner, rejected the idea.
 The Netflix partnership solidified after Hawley took over as CEO.
 The Stranger Things game would have been used to bridge the show's story between its second and third season.
 In addition to this game, Telltale had started working with Night School Studio in 2017 for them to make a first-person, narrative driven game that would have led into Telltale's game.
 However, Night School reported difficulty in cooperating with Telltale over 2018 and were also surprised by the studio's sudden closure.